Jean-Philippe Warren

 Jean-Philippe Warren (born in 1970) is a Canadian sociologist from Quebec.

 Biography

-Warren is a professor of sociology at Concordia University in Montreal, and he holds degrees from Université Laval, the University of Montreal and the Ecole Normale Supérieure, in Paris.
+Warren is a professor of sociology at Concordia University, in Montreal, and has degrees from Université Laval; the University of Montreal; and the Ecole Normale Supérieure, in Paris.
 The history of social sciences, social movements, indigenous peoples, and the Catholic Church are all of particular interest to him.
-He has written studies on Quebec sociologist Fernand Dumont, painter Paul-Émile Borduas, and Honoré Beaugrand.
+He has written studies on the sociologist Fernand Dumont, the painter Paul-Émile Borduas, and the writer Honoré Beaugrand.